Freight Shipping from Denver to Columbus

 How much does it cost to ship freight from Denver to Columbus?

-Full truckload (FTL) rates from Denver, CO to Columbus, OH currently range from $3,253-$4,009 for a standard dry van load over the 1,513-mile route.
+Full truckload (FTL) rates from Denver, CO to Columbus, OH currently range $3,253-$4,009 (roughly $2.16-$2.66 per mile over 1,513 miles).
 LTL shipments typically cost $1,032-$1,686 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to Columbus?